 - Determine required repairs and rehabilitation, including all APC generator controls at all listed CWD facilities.

-- Provide a detailed report.
+- Prepare a detailed report.

 - Provide preliminary engineering design to allow for budgetary cost estimating and performance-based specifications to allow for a bid of upgrades on time such that the demand curtailment RFP may be rewarded.

 - Provide construction engineering support for generator repairs, contract execution, and permit testing.

 Water Audit Phase II for the Cleveland Water Department